 Putting together a good product requirements document template is well worth the effort because they...

-When it comes to the development world, it's all too easy for team members to develop wildly different ideas about a product during the development process.
-PRD templates make sure that essential product requirements are well-documented, which should be music to any project manager's ears.
+When it comes to the development world, it’s all too easy for team members to develop wildly different ideas about a product during the development process.
+Product development teams use PRD templates to ensure clear communication among stakeholders, making sure that essential product requirements are well-documented, which should be music to any project manager’s ears.

-PRD's top-down waterfall approach encourages you and your team to establish a detailed vision for your product right off the bat.
+PRD’s top-down waterfall approach encourages you and your team to establish a detailed vision for your product right off the bat.
+Showcasing a product vision serves as a guiding principle for the team, helping to articulate future goals, assumptions, and plans to stakeholders.
 Creating a product requirement document template beforehand can help clarify the entire development methodology and allocate resources faster.

 Here at Slite, we want to make the process of putting together a product requirements document template easy for you.
 Trust us, it doesn't have to be as complicated as it sounds.